tiwarianirudh/Embedded-Interface-Design/Project2/README.md

 **Project Features for Probable Extra-Credits**
 >1.
-Graph Plot for Temperature data from the database at the sensor Rpi.
+Graph Plot for Temperature data from the database at the sensor Rpi in a separate window at the client-end.
 >2.
-Graph Plot for Temperature data from the database at the sensor Rpi.
+Graph Plot for Temperature data from the database at the sensor Rpi in a separate window at the client-end.
 >3.
 Added Simple Authentication for accessing the client.html
 >4.
 Additional Button to graph-plot temperature data.
 >5.
 Additional Button to graph-plot humidity data.